TEAM MEMBERS

 Adam is married, has two daughters, and a dog.
 He enjoys skiing, hiking, classic rock, military history, and the occasional beer at the Union Terrace.

-Teressa Shaw (Technician)
+Teressa Shaw (Lab manager)

 Teressa was born in Milwaukee, WI and moved to Madison to attend UW-Madison as an undergraduate.
 While at UW, she studied abroad in Uganda where she conducted interviews with women in Lweza which sparked her interest in health and virology.
 She graduated in 2020 earning a bachelors in Neurobiology and certificates in Global Health and Gender & Women’s studies.
 Her favorite tasks in the lab are to differentiate cells and to work on projects with others.